sebastianwhiffen/Generically-Typed-Entities-with-EF-Core/README.md

 this solution shows how we can have a shared base type for different permutations of the same IRL concept (clients here)

-with this we can treat them all as the same 'thing' but act differently depending on the generic type we pass in. like Client who is an individual
+with this we can treat them all as the same 'thing' but act differently depending on the generic type we pass in. like a client who is an individual (as opposed to maybe a client who is a company)

 this is pretty simple normally, but with the inclusion of a DB the complexity increases.
 EF core can handle this gracefully using this solution